Astemes/astemes-triarc-framework/docs/20_Framework/20_Process/Process.md

 The `Stop.vi` method also waits for the process to finish executing before resuming execution.
 Once finished, the process may either be restarted or cleared to release any resources allocated during initialization.

+The framework provides methods for reading the current lifecycle of the process or wait for a specific lifecycle state.

 ## The Process Loop

 When a `Process` is started, the process loop is launched asynchronously.